GLOBAL E-COMMERCE LOGISTICS MARKET

 Retail e-commerce takes the lion’s share in the total e-commerce sector, the total sales in this sector has reached $ 3.9 Trillion and this is expected to reach $ 6.8 Trillion by 2025 with a year-on-year growth of 12%.
 Most of the large e-commerce are marketplace models like Amazon.com and Alibaba who have transformed their business to an e-marketplace connecting large pool of customer with vendors across nations and even cross border.
 Third party logistics service providers are trying to grab as much as market share provided by these marketplaces.

-E-commerce logistics industry can be segmented as follows:
+E-commerce logistics market can be segmented as follows:

 - Business to Business (B2B): e-commerce players connecting businesses is the B2B segment, there are a lot of players venturing into this segment for example players like Ninjakart in India who exclusively serve the retail stores by connecting them with farmers and manufacturers.
 This follows hip from store-to-store fulfillment model